 Three different baselines were tested:

 - 78F/55%/100fpm, 80F/60%rh/100fpm, and

 A participant’s gender, age, and clothing were also noted.
 Participants went into the chamber that was set with those different points, and rated their comfort level immediately afterwards.
 The most significant result of the data set was that people were generally cooler but more comfortable at the baseline condition, while warmer and less comfortable at other conditions tested.
 The team decided to not exceed 78F and 50% rh.

 A New Baseline

-The intent is that The Kendeda Building will be as comfortable as any other building on campus.
-In light of its stringent Living Building Challenge energy requirements, the thermal comfort point will be maintained by considering more than just temperature and relative humidity.
+The intent was that The Kendeda Building would be as comfortable as any other building on campus.
+In light of its stringent Living Building Challenge energy requirements, the thermal comfort point would be maintained by considering more than just temperature and relative humidity.
 This study demonstrated the interplay of additional variables.
-Georgia Tech continues to rise to the challenge of meeting the unique situations posed by the construction and operation of a Living Building Challenge certified building.
-Pilot projects such as these provide the opportunity to test elements before the building opens, and ensure the building is run to the best of its ability.
+Georgia Tech rose to the challenge of meeting the unique situations posed by the construction and operation of a Living Building Challenge certified building.
+Pilot projects such as these provided the opportunity to test elements before the building opened, and ensured the building operated to the best of its ability.